 No surprise here: you can get nearly anything manufactured in the world from Amazon, including desks.
 This mega e-commerce site offers thousands of different options, allowing you to find just the right fit for your space and needs.

 To narrow down your choices, you can sort the desks by price, brand, wood finish, and furniture material.
-You can also browse through desks by filtering by the desk’s shape, including corner, peninsula, rectangular, L-shaped, and U-shaped desk.
+You can also browse through desks by filtering by the desk’s shape, including corner, peninsula, rectangular, L-shaped, and U-shaped desks.

 Like Amazon, Walmart is another giant store, with a major online presence as well as tons of brick-and-mortar locations for in-person shopping.